FREE CONFIDENTIAL ADVICE & ASSISTANCE FOR

 When should I lodge an appeal?

-The Notice that you received will inform you of the deadline for lodging your appeal.
+The Notice of Exclusion that you receive will inform you of the deadline for lodging your appeal.

 Students have 20 working days to submit their appeal against exclusion or discontinuation.